-Armenian and Georgian Crystal taste testing with two other garlic
+Armenian and Georgian Crystal taste testing with three other garlic

 From our friends Sue and Dean:

 We had our taste test Saturday night (Sept.
 2014) and really had fun.
 We first tasted a tiny piece raw, then we lightly sautéed in olive oil, put on bread, and toasted lightly.
 Here are the comments.
 Raters included Dean, another couple of friends, and their 12-1/2 year-old daughter.

 o OK, bitter.

 o Uncooked, last choice (#5), hot like horseradish.
 Cooked rated it #3, tamed down.

 o Cooked and uncooked, a bit bitter and sharp.

 o Raw was bitter in a good way (tart).
 On toast, flavor was low.